 There are all sorts of testimonies regarding the effects of prolonged fame and scrutiny.
 Smith outwardly presented herself as welcoming of all the attention and frenzy.
 “I love the paparazzi,” she said according to Yahoo.
 “They take pictures, and I just smile away.
 I’ve always liked attention.
 I didn’t get very much growing up, and I always wanted to be, you know, noticed.”
 She received some very wealthy attention as well.
 By age 26, she had married that aforementioned oil tycoon, who himself was an 89-year-old billionaire.

 With all this fame came the need for a memorable presence.
 Despite telling Kathie Lee Gifford, “I don’t work out,” Smith formed her body into something she thought the world wanted to see after her pregnancy.
-After that, she needed to address her name.
+Next on the agenda was her name.
 Just as her idol Marilyn Monroe started as Norma Jean Baker, Smith needed to adapt from Vickie Lynn Hogan.
 Guess founder Paul Marciano claimed some responsibility in realizing this dream.
-They arranged to take pictures shortly after first meeting.
-Soon after her Playboy debut, Smith was connected with Guess.
+They arranged to take pictures shortly after their and, soon after her Playboy debut, Smith was connected with Guess.
 “I took her to New York and got her an agent and changed her name.
 To me, she was Anna, but Anna Smith did not sound right so we did Anna Nicole Smith,” Marciano explained.

 But everything is not always as it appears

 For all her gains, Anna Nicole Smith also experienced losses.
-Many left her permanently changed, though outsiders could not always tell if they didn’t take time to truly look.
+Many left her permanently changed, though outsiders who didn’t look too closely couldn’t always tell.
 Smith felt elated to be a mother again when she gave birth to her daughter Dannielynn on September 7, 2006, with father Larry Birkhead.
-But days later, tragedy struck and her son Daniel died from drugs.
-Not only did she have to deal with a parent’s worst nightmare, but she suddenly received renewed media attention, and this time she did not enjoy it.
+But days later, tragedy struck when her son, Daniel, died from a drug overdose.
+Not only did she have to deal with a parent’s worst nightmare, but she suddenly received renewed media attention as a result, and this time she did not enjoy it.
 Reminders of her son’s death issued from every headline and television around her.
 Meanwhile, she suddenly faced a custody battle for Dannielynn.